Bunsly/JobSpy/README.md

 ├── search_term (str)
 |
 ├── google_search_term (str)
-|     search term for google jobs, treat it like regular google search.
-This is the only parameter for google
+|     search term for google jobs.
+This is is only param for filtering google jobs.
 │
 ├── location (str)
 │